limwualice/learningmachinelearning/README.md

-Sure, here's an example of a README file for a GitHub Pages site about decision trees:

 # Decision Trees Blog

 Welcome to my GitHub Pages site where I'll be blogging about decision trees!
 This site is a place for me to share my knowledge about decision trees and related topics.